Agoric/documentation/main/ertp/api/mint.md

 - Returns: `{Payment}`

 Create new digital assets of the `mint`'s associated `brand`.
-A `mint` is always in an unchangable one-to-one relationship with a `brand` from their creation.
+From their creation, a `mint` is always in an unchangable one-to-one relationship with a `brand`.

 Returns a `payment` containing the newly minted assets.